Training

 Learn from real life experience and academic theory, giving participants the opportunity to apply contextual safeguarding to a real case study and hone their assessment planning skills.
 Find out more about Advanced contextual safeguarding

-2 day courses
+2 day course

 Advanced child exploitation training